 👉 21 Health and fitness printables to help you plan + track your journey

 One soda has roughly 140-170 calories and 46g of sugar.

 Assuming you drink 3 sodas per day (one with each of your meals), this tip alone will save you an extra 420-510 calories and about 138g of added sugars per day.
 That’s crazy, right?

-Swapping out soda for water and herbal tea (this green tea is my favorite) is definitely the way to go.
+Swapping out soda for water and tea (this green tea is my favorite) helps tremendously!

 Staying hydrated can help with losing the baby weight because you won’t be mistaking hunger for thirst.

-Ready to commit to drinking more water?
-Grab your free 30-day water challenge printable and get started!
+👉 Ready to commit to drinking more water?
+Grab a 30-day water challenge printable and get started!